karan19/Blog/HEADLINE_THEME.md

 1. Download the latest `Headline-*.zip` from Ghost.
 2. Replace the contents of the `theme/` directory with the latest Headline files (keep the folder named `theme` in git).
+3. Bump the version in `theme/package.json` (for example `npm version patch`).
-3. Commit and push your changes:
+4. Commit and push your changes:
    ```bash
    git add theme
    git commit -m "chore(theme): update Headline"
    git push
    ```
-4. GitHub Actions triggers `.github/workflows/theme-deploy.yml`, which uploads the theme and activates it automatically.
+5. GitHub Actions triggers `.github/workflows/theme-deploy.yml`, which uploads the theme and activates it automatically.

 ## Local development notes